 There are two main ways to get Medicare.

-- Or choose a Medicare Advantage plan (Part C).
-These plans are offered through private insurance companies.
+A Medicare Advantage plan (Part C), offered through private insurance companies.

 With Original Medicare, you may have to pay for some of your medical expenses.